 Figuring out how to start investing as a minor can be difficult, but you can do it.
 But you will need help.
 Specifically, at the onset, you’ll need an adult you trust to help you set up and manage accounts.

 Let’s take a look at how to invest as a teenager.
 This full primer will go over everything you’ll need, from how to get started to the types of investments teenagers should consider to the best investments for teenagers.

 Open a Fidelity® Youth Account for your teen, and Fidelity will drop $50 into their account.
 Get $100 for yourself when you open a new Fidelity account and fund with $50¹.

 How Old Do You Have to Be to Invest in Stocks?

-Before you consider signing up for one of the best free stock apps on the market and funding your account, you’ll need to know one important rule about investing in the stock market by yourself: you have to be an adult, or at least 18 years old.
+Before you consider signing up for one of the best stock apps on the market and funding your account, you’ll need to ask yourself, “How old do you have to be to invest in stocks?”